raspberrypi/documentation/raspbian/applications/camera.md

 --gpsdexif,    -gps
 ```

-Applies real time EXIF information from any attached GPS dongle (using GSPD) to the image.
-This requries `libgps.so` to be installed.
+Applies real-time EXIF information from any attached GPS dongle (using GSPD) to the image; requires `libgps.so` to be installed.

 ```
 --fullpreview,	-fp		Full preview mode